She’d do anything to experience love in his arms…

 “You’re my best friend.
 There are rules saying you have to say nice things to me no matter how hideous I look.
 Besides, I had a sadistic friend who insisted I go through that torturous process!”
 She joked, but Joel didn’t laugh as he was meant to.
 He simply looked at her in silence and shook his head.

 “I know you mean well.
-But I have to deal with this in my own way and in my own time.
-Anyway, how is our apartment, and when is our next function?”
+But I have to deal with this in my own way and in my own time.”
+She sighed, exhausted even thinking about her situation.
+“How is our apartment, and when is our next function?”
 Cat was desperate to change the subject.
 She couldn’t allow Joel to encourage her to pursue a path that she knew was impossible.

 Joel, obviously seeing the change in subject for what it was, allowed her the reprieve.
 “We’re catering a dinner party at the Lincoln residence for two hundred tomorrow, the Munroes for fifty the day after, and we have a function on some rich dude’s yacht next.
 I hope you’re rested, kid, because we have a very busy schedule in the next few weeks.”